-3 In which respect does the relevant legislation supplement the EU procurement directives or the GPA?
+In which respect does the relevant legislation supplement the EU procurement directives or the GPA?

-São Tomé and Príncipe is not a European Union member or a signatory to the World Trade Organization's Agreement on Government Procurement (GPA), which fundamental aim is to mutually open government procurement markets among its parties.
+São Tomé and Príncipe is not a European Union member or a signatory to the World Trade Organization's Agreement on Government Procurement (GPA), the fundamental aim of which is to mutually open government procurement markets among its parties.